pycom/pycom-micropython-sigfox/docs/library/network.Bluetooth.rst

 .. method:: connection.services()

-    Performs a service search on the connected BLE peripheral a returns a list containing objects of the class ``BluetoothService`` if the search succeeds.
+    Performs a service search on the connected BLE peripheral a returns a list containing objects of the class ``GATTCService`` if the search succeeds.

     Example::